jaymcgavren/presentations/go/phillyete/2019/slides.md

 ## "panic" should not be used like an exception

-If you know an error could happen, use normal control flow statements to handle it.
+* If you know an error could happen, use normal control flow statements to handle it.
+* Google "golang errors are values" (which should take you to `https://blog.golang.org/errors-are-values`) for some tips on making error handling more pleasant.